infinum/datx/website/versioned_docs/version-2.0.0/testing/test-data-factory.md

 ### `perBuild`

-test-data-factory lets you declare a field to always be a particular value:
+`@datx/test-data-factory` lets you declare a field to always be a particular value:

 ```js
 import { createFactory, sequence } from '@datx/test-data-factory';